edhowland/vish/Bugs.md

 # Bugs

-## Possible bug: incorrect order of command line args in ./bin/vsr - .vsc runner

-Do not what is in getargs()[0], but [1] is name of .vsc script compiled.
-Should be the name of the first arg: $1
-And .vsc should be in :a[0]

 ## Bug incorrect behaviour when passing more arguments than are specified.

 Also, shoud perfom some kind of arity check for fn invocation.